Last updated: 2025-08-29

 Fuel consumption (per 100 km) |

-Capacity converted into pricing weight (kg) | This field is used if you want to take into account the pricing weight of the order compared to the capacity of the vehicle.
-For more information, see Climate impact of CO2 emissions in grams, pricing weight. |
+This field is used if you want to take into account the pricing weight of the order compared to the capacity of the vehicle type.
+For more information, see Settings for CO2 emission calculations. |